 By default, the line graph is adjusted for visits, but you can change the view to unique visits, average visit duration, or bounce rate.
 You can also change the view from 6 months to 12 months or All time.

-Finally, in the Traffic by Countries widget you’ll see the top 5 countries that send traffic to the analyzed website (in the example, searchengineland.com) and how much traffic other websites in the comparison are estimated to receive from these countries as well.
+Finally, in the Traffic Distribution widget you’ll see the top 5 countries that send traffic to the analyzed website (in the example, buffer.com) and how much traffic other websites in the comparison are estimated to receive from these countries as well.

-The Traffic Sources report estimates how much traffic is going to a website from five main digital sources:
+The Traffic Journey report estimates how much traffic is going to a website from five main online sources: